Snowmobiling in Utah

 About Utah's Backcountry and Sidecountry

-If you plan to recreate in avalanche terrain, you will need standard, avalanche rescue gear, avalanche training and need to regularly consult the Utah Avalanche Center website for critical avalanche safety information and the latest conditions before venturing out.
+If you plan to ride in avalanche terrain, you will need standard avalanche rescue gear, avalanche training and remember to regularly consult the Utah Avalanche Center website for critical avalanche safety information and the latest conditions before venturing out.

-- Get Out From Harm's Way: one at a time on avalanche slopes and get out of the way at the bottom.
+- Get Out of Harm's Way: Travel one at a time on avalanche slopes and get out of the way at the bottom.